 When we refer to the CPM of an Ad Exchange ad, that CPM is on a net basis to the publisher (that is, it takes into account Ad Exchange's revenue share).

-Your network is enabled for dynamic allocation and you use Ad Exchange with the default settings.
 When a visitor stops by your site, an Ad Exchange line item is eligible to serve to the impression, as are a number of guaranteed line items.
-The best guaranteed line item is at priority 10.
 With dynamic allocation, Ad Manager looks at all the eligible guaranteed line items and calculates a temporary CPM for the winner.
 The winning guaranteed line item is late on delivery.
 The temporary CPM is calculated as $6.50.

 There are 2 other remnant line items with CPMs of $3 and $5, respectively.
-Ad Manager sends the maximum of the temporary CPM ($6.50) to Ad Exchange.
+Ad Manager sends the temporary CPM ($6.50) to Ad Exchange.
 As it turns out, there’s no eligible Ad Exchange ad that can beat $6.50, and so the guaranteed line item fills the impression.

 - Since Ad Exchange ads compete with remnant line items on a CPM basis, the dynamic allocation process maximizes publisher yield regardless of demand source.